 I've discussed the minimum core in a previous article.
 However, I felt it would be useful to revisit it, since it is specifically included in the teaching qualifications.
-Details of the documents to support the delivery and assessment of the minimum core are listed at the end of this article.

 The minimum core consists of four elements: